-WordPress, the household name that powers most websites, is indeed the favorite among many.
+WordPress, the household name that powers most websites, is the favorite among many.
 But did you know that there are two WordPress platforms?
-WordPress.org and WordPress.com are entirely two different platforms by two different organizations.
+WordPress.org and WordPress.com are two entirely different platforms for two other organizations.

 There aren’t many instances where a brand’s “.com” domain is separate from its “.org” domain.
-This is because a brand under every domain extension would usually refer to the same thing.
+A brand under every domain extension usually refers to the same thing.
 That said, it’s different for WordPress.

 WordPress.org and WordPress.com Explained

-Setting the .org and .com aside, WordPress is the easiest and most popular way to create your own website.
-Technically speaking, it is an open-source content management system; a tool used to create and manage your website.
-As of current writing, WordPress powers more than 40% of websites in the world.
+Setting the .org and .com aside, WordPress is the easiest and most popular way to create a website.
+Technically speaking, it is an open-source content management system, a tool used to create and manage websites.
+As of this writing, WordPress powers more than 40% of websites worldwide.

-So, be it the .org or the .com domain, the one you ultimately would go for, highly depends on your requirements.
+So, whether you choose the .org or .com domain, the one you ultimately choose depends heavily on your requirements.

 WordPress.org

-Known as self-hosted WordPress, this is the actual open-source software that is managed by the non-profit WordPress Foundation.
-This is where you’ll find the free WordPress software that you can download and install on your own web server to create a website.
-With WordPress.org, yes, you host your own website.
+Known as self-hosted WordPress, this is the open-source software managed by the non-profit WordPress Foundation.
+Here, you’ll find the free WordPress software you can download and install on your web server to create a website.
+With WordPress.org, yes, you host your website.

-On its own, the software doesn’t cost you anything but you need to have a hosting account to use it, which often comes with a price tag.
+The software is free, but you need a hosting account, which often has a price tag.

 WordPress.com

-An all-in-one ‘website as a service’ platform that is built on the WordPress.org software, this is a for-profit business owned by Automattic.
+An all-in-one ‘website as a service’ platform built on the WordPress.org software is a for-profit business owned by Automattic.
 They host your website and handle everything for you.
 You don’t have to download software, worry about the hosting, or manage a web server.

-You will, however, need to create an account on WordPress.com.
+However, you will need to create an account on WordPress.com.
 To get started, you can sign up for the free plan.
-All you have to do is go to WordPress.com, sign up for an account, and you’ll be able to start building your website immediately.
+You must go to WordPress.com and sign up for an account.
+You’ll be able to start building your website immediately.
 Bear in mind that many website features are paid upgrades.

-It is crucial, especially for beginners to understand the key differences between WordPress.org and WordPress.com.
+Understanding the critical differences between WordPress.org and WordPress.com is crucial, especially for beginners.
 If you don’t, you may end up choosing the wrong platform.
-It is pertinent to have the right platform from the beginning, as this will determine your online business route of success.
+Having the right platform from the beginning is pertinent, as this will determine your online business’s path to success.

 Getting Started

-To start on WordPress.org, you need a domain name (website address) and a WordPress hosting solution (where your website files are stored on the Internet).
-You’ll need to do extra homework when it comes to shopping for the right WordPress hosting solution.
-This depends on your budget, your needs, and your expectations as well.
+To start on WordPress.org, you need a domain name (website address) and a WordPress hosting solution (where your website files are stored online).
+You’ll need to do extra homework when shopping for the right WordPress hosting solution, which will depend on your budget, needs, and expectations.

-Most web hosting solutions come together with a domain name and also a web hosting control panel (tool to manage your website, web hosting account, etc) such as Plesk, cPanel and SPanel.
-Once you have selected your web host, it is during the setup process at the web host’s platform that you’ll get access to one or more methods of installing WordPress on your hosting account.
+Most web hosting solutions include a domain name and a web hosting control panel (tool to manage your website, web hosting account, etc) such as Plesk, cPanel, and SPanel.
+Once you have selected your web host, you’ll get access to one or more methods of installing WordPress on your hosting account during the setup process at the web host’s platform.
 This may vary with different web hosts.

-Whereas with WordPress.com, getting started on creating a new website is as simple as just creating an account.
-You won’t need to look into domains or web hosting solutions, these are taken care of by them.
-The whole process takes only a few minutes, after which you can roll up your sleeves and get down to business.
+With WordPress.com, starting a new website is as simple as creating an account.
+You won’t need to look into domains or web hosting solutions; they take care of these.
+The process takes only a few minutes; you can roll up your sleeves and get to business.

 Flexibility

-WordPress.org gives you full control of your website.
-You can do anything you want and as much as you need since you’re the master of your website and all its data.
-Whereas for WordPress.com, they own your website which means they can decide to pull the plug on it at any time should they believe something is off.
+WordPress.org gives you complete control of your website.
+You can do anything as much as you need since you’re the master of your website and all its data.
+On the other hand, WordPress.com owns your website, and users can decide to pull the plug on it at any time if they believe something is off.

 Themes

 For WordPress.com, the number of themes you can use depends on the specific plan you sign up for.
-While the Free and Personal plans give you access to around 100 over free themes, the Premium, Business, and eCommerce plans give you access to all free themes and premium themes as well.
+While the Free and Personal plans give you access to around 100 free themes, the Premium, Business, and E-commerce plans also provide access to all free and premium themes.

 Plugins

-Plugins are used to help extend your WordPress website’s features, enhancing it.
-When it comes to a WordPress.org website, you can install any plugin you wish, no matter where you host your website.
-You not only have access to over 50,000 plugins, you can also install other free as well as premium plugins from elsewhere.
+Plugins enhance your WordPress website by extending its features.
+On a WordPress.org website, you can install any plugin you wish, no matter where you host it.
+You can access over 50,000 plugins and install free and premium plugins from elsewhere.

-However, for WordPress.com, you are only allowed to install plugins if you’re on the Business or eCommerce plan, where you can use the same 50,000+ plugins as mentioned above.
-So, if you’re on the Personal or the Premium plans, you’re out of luck when it comes to plugins.
+However, for WordPress.com, you can only install plugins if you’re on the Business or eCommerce plan, where you can use the same 50,000+ plugins mentioned above.
+So, if you’re on the Personal or the Premium plans, you’re out of luck with plugins.

 Customization

 Both WordPress.com and WordPress.org run the same software – the native WordPress software.
-However, the key difference is that WordPress.com incorporates various other mechanisms, interfaces, and limitations on the top, to gain more control.
-In other words, your choices of customization for WordPress.com websites are much limited.
+However, the key difference is that WordPress.com incorporates various other mechanisms, interfaces, and limitations on the top to gain more control.
+In other words, your customization choices for WordPress.com websites are much more limited.

-Since WordPress.org is entirely open-source, you can literally do anything you want to fashion your website to your preference, including writing custom code on your own.
-To sum it up, you can only do what WordPress.com allows you to do but with WordPress.org, you can do whatever you want to do.
+Since WordPress.org is open-source, you can do anything you want to fashion your website to your preference, including writing custom code on your own.
+To sum it up, you can only do what WordPress.com allows, but with WordPress.org, you can do whatever you want.

 So, yes.
 WordPress.org takes the trophy in terms of creative control.
 Its customization is limitless.